powellgenomicslab/tenk10k_phase1/plotting_notebooks/overview_figures/README.md

 ## Supplementary figures

+* UMAP plot of all data coloured by various metrics
+  * number of genes
+  * total counts
+  * % ambient
+  * % MT
 * QC metrics by cell type (violin plots coloured and grouped by cell type)
+  * number of genes
   * total counts
+  * % ambient
   * % MT